Discord4J/Discord4J/README.md

 ## Projects using Discord4J
 * Official Discord4J Addons: A collection of official addons and modules for Discord4J (https://github.com/Discord4J-Addons)
-* D4J/JDA Player by @DV8FromTheWorld: A full-featured audio player for Discord4J and JDA (https://github.com/DV8FromTheWorld/JDA-Player)
+* Lavaplayer by @sedmelluq: A full-featured audio player for Discord4J and JDA (https://github.com/sedmelluq/lavaplayer)
 * Discordinator by @alpha;helix: A modularized command API (https://github.com/alphahelix00/Discordinator)
 * Instructability by @Kaioru: A simple command API (https://github.com/Kaioru/Instructability)
+* C4A4D4J by @Phanta: An annotation based command API (https://github.com/phantamanta44/c4a4d4j)

 ## Deprecation policy
 Due to the nature of the Discord API, any deprecations found in the API should not be expected to last past the current